top of page

 Untitled design (14).png

-These kits consist of multiple pads, including three base pads, three thick liners with wings, two thick liners, and five thin liners.
+Africa Pads consist of multiple pads, including three base pads, three thick liners with wings, two thick liners, and five thin liners.
 Additionally, each kit includes underwear, and a double-sided purse for storage and discreet use.
 The pads are made entirely of African cotton, which helps to prevent odors and reduce irritation, resulting in a comfortable and happy period experience.

 In Malawi, the dropout rate for girls in school is alarmingly high, with significant consequences.
 According to the United Nations Population Fund, girls who receive less than seven years of education are more likely to be married by age 18, which increases their risk of contracting HIV.
 Education is a vital tool for empowerment, and Africa Pads is committed to keeping girls in school.
 By providing these kits, we aim to help girls attend school regularly and achieve their aspirations, resulting in a brighter future for both themselves and Malawi.